thbrown/softball-app-blog/index.md

 ## Softball.app Blog

-This is a place to post updates about [https://softball.app](https://softball.app)
+This is a place to post documentation and updates about [https://softball.app](https://softball.app)

 A Progressive Web App to optimize softball/baseball/kickball lineups via Monte Carlo simulations.